IVCM HERITAGE SIPP

 Before applying for a IVCM Heritage SIPP, you should ensure that the product is appropriate for you.
 We recommend that you seek professional financial guidance on the suitability of this type of arrangement.
 This should include the payment of contributions and withdrawals.

-Heritage Trustees Limited charges, or those levied by your financial adviser may increase in the future.
+The charges levied by Heritage Pensions Limited and/or your Financial Adviser may increase in the future.

 HMRC does not impose limits on the level of contributions that you can pay into the IVCM Heritage SIPP.
 Where certain conditions are met, tax relief will apply on the member contributions up to 100 per cent of your relevant UK earnings up to a maximum of £40,000 gross before tax relief.
 This is known as the Annual Allowance.